nodeworld/ng-autocomplete-plugin/projects/autocomplete/README.md

 ## Recommended Angular version

 Angular 14+

 ## Whats better in this package?

-- Lightweight
+- Lightweight module
 - No 3rd party packages installed
+- Ability to use 3rd party style packages like bootstrap, tailwind or any css libraries.
+(You can update the classes from your component)
 - No angular material or cdk library
 - Supports large data set
 - Customizable scroll functionality
 - Supports custom events
 - Easy virtual scrolling for large data set without 3rd party
 - Custom classes and ng-styles are allowed
-- Ability to use 3rd party style packages like bootstrap, tailwind or any css libraries.
-(You can update the classes from your component)
 - 22+ solid test cases to validate the module
 - Eventful module.

+## What's new in 2.0.0 ?

+- Search algorithm has been redefined without impacting prior versions.
+- Added `View More` to List dropdown at the end of the list as an alternative to call API when reaching the end of scroll.
+- Now the developers who consume this package can decide how they should trigger an API Call.
+Using `View More`, or triggering API Call when reaching end of scroll.
+Both can be configured as well.
+Refer below for more information.

+## How to make best use of this package ?

+Read the full documentation without skipping, to know the flexibility of this module and refer the examples provided.
+Apart from the general use, this package comes handy when

+- Lazy loading is required.
+A custom function can be executed from the application which may be an API call with offset or paginated params or any other custom function that is suitable for the requirement.
+- Effortless styling of the input field and dropdown using custom css, or with libraries like bootstrap, tailwind and so on.
+- Handling large dataset with or without lazy load configuration
+- When `triggerApiLoadEvent` is set to `true`, its developers responsibility to set it as `false` once the custom function is executed and expected result is achieved.
+- If `totalRecords` is known during the initialization of the module, the module will act pro-actively based on this input and will not call any custom functions once the `totalRecords` match the actual dropdownData and when scroll is complete.

 ## Installation